nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 Large tables may give rise to visual display issues where content overflows the page area.
 One way to handle this is to add scroll bars to the table through CSS.
 For this to be possible, the table needs to be wrapped in a [^div^] with `class="table-wrapper"`.
 The Ordering Agency will specify in Editing Instructions if this optional markup is needed.

-##### Table id:s for lot
+##### `id` Attributes for Tables
-In cases where a title contains a list of tables (`lot`) or where a list of tables should be included in the `nav.xhtml` file, the table element should be provided with an id.
-These id:s should be named `"tab-XXX"` in sequential order, where XXX is the number of the table in the file.
+If a publication includes a list of tables (`lot`) or if a list of tables should be included in the `nav.xhtml` file, each `table` element must have an `id`.
+The `id` values should follow the naming convention `"tableXXX"`, where XXX is the table’s sequential number in the file.

-Instances may occur where id:s are required for tables without it being included in the `nav.xhtml` file.
+In some cases, `id` attributes may be required for tables even if they are not included in the navigation document.

 ### Notes and Note References

 #### Note References

-Note references are required to be marked up as hyperlinks with the [^/role^] attribute set to `doc-noteref` and [^/epub:type^] set to `noteref`.
+Note references must be marked up as hyperlinks with the [^/role^] attribute set to `doc-noteref` and [^/epub:type^] set to `noteref`.
 The [^a^] element must also have a unique [^global/id^] attribute.
 Note references are not to be marked up with [^sup^] as styling will be handled by a default CSS file provided by the Ordering Agency.

-#### End notes
+#### End Notes

 End notes or chapter notes must be placed in a [^section^] element at the end of the content file, before the closing of the top-level `<section>` element.
-The `<section>` element containing the notes is required to have the [^/role^] attribute set to `doc-endnotes` and [^/epub:type^] set to `endnotes`.
-If the source material has a section like this and it has a heading, this heading is required to be preserved and marked up as [^h2^].
-If there is not a heading for the note section present in the source, it is required to be added.
+The section containing the notes must have the [^/role^] attribute set to `doc-endnotes` and [^/epub:type^] set to `endnotes`.
+If the source includes a section like this with a heading, the heading must be preserved and marked up with a heading element at an appropriate level.
+If the source does not include a heading for the note section, one must be added.
 The section [End Note Heading](#end-note-heading) contains language-specific headings to be used.

-If the notes have sequential numbers, the note texts are required to be marked up as an ordered list.
+If the notes have sequential numbers, the note texts must be marked up as an ordered list.
 The list items containing the note texts must have unique [^global/id^] attributes that the note references can link to.
 Note that the note numbers will be automatically generated by the [^ol^] markup and must not be included in the text.

 <aside class="example" title="End notes section">